99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

-- CORS: cross-origin resource sharing it's a security in web browsers to allow requests from other website origins (popular question) if a client makes a cross-origin request on our S3 bucket we need to enable the correct CORS headers
+- CORS: cross-origin resource sharing it's a security in web browsers to allow requests from other website origins (popular question) if a client makes a cross-origin request on our S3 bucket we need to enable the correct CORS headers "Cross Origin Resource Sharing" must be enabled on the resources that shares

 - MFA delete
   require MFA when deleting an object